 The most important aspect of care in the first year of life is nutrition.
 Reduced bile flow and irritation in the liver can sometimes interfere with proper absorption of nutrients and fat provided by standard formulas.
 To help your child grow, we often use a special type of formula that has easy-to-absorb fat and we also prescribe special vitamins.

-Your child may also be prescribed other medicines such as prednisone to decrease the inflammation in the liver, antibiotics to prevent infection of the bile ducts and ursodeoxycholic acid to promote bile flow.
+Your child may also be prescribed other medicines such as antibiotics to prevent infection of the bile ducts and ursodeoxycholic acid to promote bile flow.

 Is surgery a cure for biliary atresia?

 Although the Kasai procedure provides bile drainage for many children, it does not usually cure the child of ongoing inflammation in the liver and bile ducts.

 Your child will need close follow-up by a specialist for life.
 The purpose of these office visits is to watch and, if possible, prevent complications.